g4vr0che/ad1459/README.md

 # ad1459
 IRC Client

+AD1459 is an IRC client written in Python and GTK3.
+It aims to be a modern IRC client with features that make sense for IRC today.
+It has an interface which has been loosely inspired by Hexchat and mIRC.

+AD1459 is currently in _ALPHA_, and should not be considered ready for everyday use.

+## Current Abilities

+* Multiple-network support
+* Chatting over IRC.
+* Joining/Parting channels
+* Changing nick
+* Tab-completion

+## TODOS

+Currently planned features include:

+* Keyring-based
+* Notifications
+* User list
+* Topic
+* Commands
+  - Currently only the /me command is supported
+* CTCP
+* More intuitive connection entry
+* UI Improvements
+* Saving configuration/recent servers
+* Last message recall

+## Known Issues

+These are problems that have been currently identified:

+* Rooms on every network must have unique names
+* No server messages for quitting, nick changes, or Op-actions (kick, ban, modes)
+* Tab completion may drift out of date with actual user list

 ### Connecting to IRC

 To connect to a server/network, click on the server button (in the top left) and